taliah-hl/learning-python/README.md

 ### get_user_info_gui.ipynb

 - Build a GUI by tkinter to get user info like username, password, then store in a dictionary

+### client_finder_GUI.ipynb

+- Creat a GUI using tkinter for user to lookup client's name by entering account number
+- Client info is stored in a .csv  (MOCK_client_info.csv)

+### Other files
+- mostly are just my learning notes.